ndd21/PHYS281/docs/demo-anaconda.md

     * Under the "MacOS :fontawesome-brands-apple:" option click on "64-bit Graphical Installer" to download the installation executable.
+    * Click on the downloaded file and follow the instructions as with the Windows installation.

 === "Installation on Linux / Using a terminal"
     For Linux users we recommend just installing the lightweight